Asia Durr

-Asia (AD) Durr (born April 5, 1997) is an American professional basketball player who is a free agent.
+Asia "AD" Durr (born April 5, 1997) is an American professional basketball player who currently plays for the Charlotte Crown of the UpShot League.
 They (Note: According to Sports Illustrated, AD prefers "they/them pronouns, and he/him with some of their closest male friends".
 This article uses singular they for consistency.) played college basketball for the Louisville Cardinals.

 College career

 After the 2017–18 season, Durr was named the ACC Player of the Year.
 Durr received 29 of 31 votes for pre-season All-American, prior to the 2018–19 season.
 Durr finished their career at Louisville with career averages of 17.8 points, 2.2 assists, and 3.2 rebounds.